 “Where Should I Backpack”

 Ultimately where you go is completely up to you, or at least it should be.
-However, this can be restricted by budget, time, and geographical location
+However, this can be restricted by budget, time, geographical location, and the seasons.
+We suggest reading our article on when to go travelling for more insight on these influences.
+You may then be informed enough to create your own route around the world using our trip planner.

 Popular Backpacking Areas